c-dickens/sketching_optimisation/README.md

 0. Install external dependency for Fast Hadamard Transform (see below)
 1. Ensure that the necessary datasets are downloaded.
-The UCI ones have the url hardcoded, howevever you will need to follow the urls in the `all_datasets` dictionary in `get_datasets.py` to download the libsvm files.
+The UCI ones have the url hardcoded, howevever you will need to follow the urls in the `all_datasets` dictionary in `get_datasets.py` to download the libsvm files and the suite-sparse datasets.
 These *must* be saved in the same directory as `get_datasets.py`.
 The script will automatically download the UCI and OPENML datasets.
+Open-ml datasets will be downloaded automatically by running the script.
 This file must be compiled and run from the directory (I don't know why)

 ### To do: